mlflow/mlp-regression-template/README.md

-# MLflow sklearn_regression pipeline demo
+# MLflow Pipelines Regression Template

 ### Play with the demo